 3. Fill the bottle all the way to the top with water.

-5. Put the lid on your patriotic sensory bottle and play with it for a day or two to make sure you like the number of stars you have placed inside.
+5. Put the lid on your patriotic sensory bottle and play with it for a day or two to make sure you like the number of red, white, and blue stars that you have placed inside.
 It’s hard to add more stars, or take some out when the cap is glued on!

 6. Glue the lid on once you are sure you don’t want to make any more changes to your red, white and blue stars sensory bottle.